Prediction Accuracy: Analyzing Model Performance

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-I'll save that as maybe predictions.
+I'll save that as `predictions`.
 And then we'll say, okay, I want to print a list version of, there are going to be about 3,000 things here.
 We don't want to print them all out.

-So make a list of Y tests and give me the first 20.
+So make a list of Y test and give me the first 20.
 And then also, same thing for our model, for our predictions.
 Give me the first 20.

 And they're not perfectly matched.
 In this case, we can actually see this one, they got almost all right.
-All these zeros are states.
+All these zeros indicate employees who stayed.

 This one, the actual, this is the actual answers.
-The third one did leave, did not predict the third one left.
+The third one actually left, but we did not predict that correctly.
 The first one stayed and we instead predicted it left.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.